 Cherries also contain tryptophan, an essential amino acid needed for the synthesis of melatonin in the brain, and for the production of neurotransmitters such as serotonin and dopamine that influence mood.

-In a randomised, double-blind, placebo-controlled trial, 20 volunteers drank either tart cherry juice concentrate or placebo during two separate, 7 day periods, during which they also had their melatonin hormone levels measured.
+In one study, volunteers drank either tart cherry juice concentrate or placebo during two separate, 7 day periods, during which they also had their melatonin hormone levels measured.
 Their melatonin levels rose significantly during the period in which they drank the real cherry juice, as did their time in bed, total sleep time and sleep efficiency.
 No beneficial changes were seen during the week in which they drank the placebo juice, however.

 As well as improving sleep, melatonin hormone helps to protect against premature skin ageing.
 Skin cells exposed to ultraviolet light, for example, experience less damage and are twice as likely to survive if your skin melatonin levels are high.
 As cherry juice is among the richest dietary sources of natural melatonin, this makes it the ultimate drink for sleeping beauties.